By Mr. Christophe Morel (IMCOM Europe)October 17, 2019

-CHIÈVRES, Belgium -- In celebration of National Hispanic Heritage Month, the U.S. Army Garrison Benelux community gathered to commemorate the long-standing and remarkable contributions that Hispanics have made in the military during special events on Sept.
-28 in Schinnen, The Netherlands, and Oct.
+Chièvres, Belgium -- In celebration of National Hispanic Heritage Month, the U.S. Army Garrison Benelux community gathered to commemorate the long-standing and remarkable contributions that Hispanics have made in the military during special events on Sept.
+27 in Brussels (a "salsa making" competition and a "salsa dancing" competition) and Oct.
 4 in SHAPE, Belgium.

-The observance, which is held from Sept.
+The observance, held from Sept.
 15 to Oct.
 15, recognizes the contributions of Hispanic Americans to the nation, society and culture.
-This year's Department of Defense theme is "One Endless Voice to Enhance Our Traditions."
-In keeping with the theme, a special leader in the community spoke about how her background and upbringing helped her career progression in the military.
+This year's Department of Defense theme is "Honoring Hispanic Americans: essential to the blueprint of our nation."

 U.S. Army Command Sgt.
 Maj.
 Carolyn Turell, command sergeant major for the 39th Strategic Signal Battalion, was the featured guest speaker at SHAPE.
 "Today is a day we recognize the courage, determination and sacrifice of so many Hispanics that made our nation what it is today, a place of equality and diversity," she said.